MetaMask/metamask-docs/docs/guide/snaps-development-guide.md

 ```

 In order to communicate with the outside world, the snap must implement its own JSON-RPC API by exposing an exported function called `onRpcRequest`.
-Whenever the snap receives a JSON-RPC request from an external entity (a dapp or even another snap), this handler function will be called with the above parameters.
+Whenever the snap receives a JSON-RPC request from an external entity (a Dapp or even another snap), this handler function will be called with the above parameters.

 ::: warning Requesting the JSON-RPC permission
 In order for the extension to call the `onRpcRequest` method of the snap, the `endowment:rpc` permission must be requested.
 See [Permissions](./snaps-permissions.html#endowment-rpc)